shuaiOKshuai/meta-tail2vec/README.md

 ```

 ## Citation
-If you find this useful for your research, we would be appreciated if you cite the following paper:

 	@inproceedings{liu2020towards,
 		title={Towards locality-aware meta-learning of tail node embeddings on networks},
 		author={Liu, Zemin and Zhang, Wentao and Fang, Yuan and Zhang, Xinming and Hoi, Steven CH},